Top Digital Signage Software

 Digital signage has been around for about 15 years and since then we have seen an explosion of hardware and software products developed specifically for this market.
 In fact, digital signage has become so popular, the lines are sometimes blurred between products designed for consumer entertainment and products intended for commercial use.

-Industry observers will often point to the growing popularity of consumer-graded Android media player devices which can be found on every online store with many “freeware” apps that are promoted as digital signage products.
+Industry observers will often point to the growing popularity of consumer-graded Android media player devices which can be found in every online store with many “freeware” apps that are promoted as digital signage products.

-The casual user can’t distinguish between a true digital signage product that is engineered to provide reliable content playback on a 24/7 basis and a low-end software that is unstable and unsuited for long term use.
+The casual user can’t distinguish between a true digital signage product that is engineered to provide reliable content playback on a 24/7 basis and a low-end software that is unstable and unsuited for long-term use.
 It’s virtually impossible to tell by looking at online ads or by reading web searches.

 This requires a bit of research, so let’s get started.

 In the world of digital signage software, you will find hundreds of products that aim to perform basically the same function: display scheduled content on one or more media player devices connected to a flat panel display.
 This is literally the description of every digital signage software out there.
 However, just as with all things in life, some of these products can be quite good while the rest aren’t really worth your time.